GSA/challenges-and-prizes/_all-challenges/1140-mobilizing-and-empowering-the-nation-and-technology-to-address-loneliness-social-isolation-mental-health-innovation-challenge.md

   * Degree to which the proposed solution design and/or architecture leverages existing technology and social engagement programming databases, including no tech, low tech and high tech solutions to increase social engagement.
   * Degree to which the proposed solution embeds technology training videos and streamlines enrollment in social engagement programming and acquisition of technology.
-  * Degree to which the proposed solution includes robust matching methodologies with plans to modify them based on experience overtime
+  * Degree to which the proposed solution includes robust matching methodologies with plans to modify them based on experience overtime.
   * Degree to which the proposed solution uses open Application Programming Interfaces (APIs) for related consumer facing apps and standards for social isolation consistent with the Interoperability Standards Advisory.
   * Degree to which the proposed solution is interoperable to enable consumers to push assessment data, screening information and  the provision of technology and enrollment in social engagement programming solutions to the provider(s) of choice’s electronic health record, family member and/or whoever is supporting the consumers’ care.